dustintd/dustintd.github.io/blog.md

 ## Colored Comments in LaTeX

-I've found this to be super useful when collaborating on a shared LaTeX document.
+I've found this to be useful when collaborating on a shared LaTeX document.
 At the top of the document include the following and define your own personal note (and color!).
 Here's an example where I (Dustin) and my friend Adam have each made a note:

 ```tex
 \usepackage{todonotes} % for comments